Difficulty

 How to Set Up a Ratchet Strap

 - Loosely place the strap around the cargo.
-Check the strap to make sure that it’s not twisted.
+Check the strap to make sure it’s not twisted.

 - Open the ratchet to access the take-up spool (or axle).
 You may need to open the ratchet by pressing the release lever, or release catch, which is usually a small handle near the top of the ratchet.